peterbrittain/asciimatics/doc/source/widgets.rst

 start with `on` and correspond to a significant input action from the user, e.g. `on_click`.

-When writing your application, you simply need to decide which events you want to use to trigger some processing and create apropriate callbacks.
+When writing your application, you simply need to decide which events you want to use to trigger some processing and create appropriate callbacks.
 The most common pattern is to use a `Button` and define an `on_click` callback.

 In addition, there are other events that can be triggered when widget values change.
 These can